 The 2019 State of Fashion report produced by The Business of Fashion in collaboration with McKinsey & Company highlighted Radical Transparency as a key trend needed in the industry.
 This is not only in response to consumer shifts to ‘social causes’ but also as a result of ‘trust issues’, with the report saying:

 “After years of having personal data owned and handled by businesses, a

 more distrusting consumer now expects companies to reciprocate with radical

 transparency and sharing of information.
 For companies to meet a new bar

 for consumer trust, they will need to offer a heightened level of transparency.”

 This mismatch in expectations and the fact that shareholders have a very powerful influence over management actions could be the reason for the research findings, which showed how little real action is being taken on sustainability.
-Investigating 80 luxury goods manufacturers listed on the New York Stock Exchange the researchers found a total of just 289 announcements about implementing sustainable practices in the Wall Street Journal between 1990 and 2019.
-The trend is rising, but the 168 announcements in the last decade (2010-2019) translate to 2 announcements per company per decade!
+Investigating 80 luxury goods manufacturers, listed on the New York Stock Exchange, the researchers found a total of just 289 announcements about implementing sustainable practices in the Wall Street Journal between 1990 and 2019.
+The trend is rising, but the 168 announcements in the last decade (2010-2019) translate to a very unimpressive 2 announcements, per company, per decade!

 Fan found that hubris and overconfidence caused by excellent financial performance is a major driver of irresponsible corporate behaviour, with companies making above-average profits more likely to breach their environmental or social obligations than run-of-the-mill firms